ReconAI/MturkAnnotation/README.md

 ## Common Issues

 1. Sometimes tasks get frozen, this usually happens when images are failing to load, for example when there are 'bad' images from not-working cameras.
-In this cases you have to monitor such task or some of annotators might sent you an email about the issue.
+In this cases you have to monitor such task or some of annotators might sent you an email about the issue. + usually 'bad' images from non-functional API would return too small images (~2 Kb), boto3 allows to check image size.
+2. It has to be taken in consideration that Tier 2 validation is not always gives correct results.
+For now there are few options to increase correct validation rate: 1.
+Hire workers with high qualification; 2.
+Add more options in task quiz (A. Correct annotation; B. Incorrect vehicle class; C. Not all vehicles marked; D. Incorrect bounding boxes; E. B, C and D).
+In addition an algoithm can be implemented to make decisions only if there are answers on the same type.

 # Data Preparation
 This part of repository provides instructions and scripts on 'how-to':<br>